FoePawStudios/unity-mcp-extra-tools/docs/test_results/LLM_AGENT_TESTING_PROMPT.md

 7. ✅ Creation with parent: Create parent first, then child with `{"name": "Child", "parent": "Parent"}`
 8. ✅ Creation with tag: `{"name": "TestObject_006", "tag": "Untagged"}` (use existing tag)
 9. ✅ Creation with layer: `{"name": "TestObject_007", "layer": "Default"}` (use existing layer)
-10. ✅ Creation with primitive: `{"name": "TestCube", "primitive_type": "Cube"}`
+10. ✅ Creation with primitive: `{"name": "TestCube", "primitiveType": "Cube"}`
-11. ✅ Creation with active=false: `{"name": "TestObject_008", "active": false}` - Should now work correctly (was broken before)
+11. ⚠️ Creation with setActive=false: `{"name": "TestObject_008", "setActive": false}` - **LIMITATION**: This may not work reliably.
+Use workaround: create GameObject, then immediately use `modify_gameobject` with `setActive=false` to set the active state.
 12. ✅ All parameters combined
 13. ❌ Invalid name (empty string): `{"name": ""}`
 14. ❌ Invalid parent (non-existent): `{"name": "TestObject_009", "parent": "NonExistent"}`
-15. ❌ Invalid primitive type: `{"name": "TestObject_010", "primitive_type": "InvalidType"}` - Should now return clear error message (was silently failing before)
+15. ❌ Invalid primitive type: `{"name": "TestObject_010", "primitiveType": "InvalidType"}` - Should now return clear error message (was silently failing before)

 After testing, clean up all test objects.